 The capture of Crimea needs special attention, and you appear to be the man for the job.
-You must depart immediately.
+Should you accept, you must depart immediately.
+I urge you to accept, Comrade Commandant, as our leader… has certain expectations when he makes such infrequent gestures.